balmli/no.almli.heatingcontroller/README.md

 - Current price is / is not X % below the average of the next Y hours
 - The following X hours are among / are not among the Y hours of today's lowest prices
 - The following X hours are among / are not among the Y hours of today's highest prices
+- The following X consecutive hours have / have not the lowest total price between START and END
+- The following X consecutive hours have / have not the highest total price between START and END
 - Is public holiday today / yesterday / tomorrow.
 - Is bank holiday today / yesterday / tomorrow.
 - Is observance holiday today / yesterday / tomorrow.